 - How can we transfer a powerful experiences back to my classroom?

 Topics for Exploration:

 - Collaborative Leadership Process and Leadership Styles Inventory

 - Facilitating meaningful conversations about identity in educational settings.
 We will use the 5C’s of Awareness (developed by Dr. Ulric Johnson, PhD)

 - Elements of Project-Based Learning from Buck Institute and other national models.
-You can see some materials we will use at this link: FreeBIEs_Essential_Elements_Checklist_2013
+You can see some materials we will use HERE

 - Small scale projects to promote environmental sustainability on school campuses

 - Role of Women in Dominican Republic and Latin America.
 Read a recent Gallup Survey HERE

 Participants will increase your awareness and understanding and ability to: